abridgers087/sql-challenge/README.md

 1. Data Modeling

     a.
-Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
+Use the attached Pewlett Hackard Employee Database Entity Relationship Diagram for table and relationship data.

 2. Data Engineering